-- Make sure you have a good, high-speed internet connection.
-If you are attending from home, ensure that no one else is using Zoom or streaming movies or video at that time.
-If you can plug your computer directly into a router with an ethernet cable or USB connection, you'll find your Zoom connection will be much better than simply using wifi. - Attempting to attend class while driving somewhere else does not count as class attendance.
-Should it become apparent that is what you're doing, I'll assess an absence for the day. - Turn off all programs on your computer except Zoom and a word-processing program if you are using one to take notes.
+Make sure you have a good, high-speed internet connection.
+If you are attending from home, ensure that no one else is using MS Teams or streaming movies or video at that time.
+If you can plug your computer directly into a router with an ethernet cable or USB connection, you'll find your MS Teams connection will be much better than simply using wifi.

+- Attempting to attend class while driving somewhere else does not count as class attendance.
+Should it become apparent that is what you're doing, I'll assess an absence for the day. - Turn off all programs on your computer except MS Teams and a word-processing program if you are using one to take notes.
 Do not use chat services or instant-messaging services on your computer during class. - Do not use your cellphone during this class, or any class, unless it is to participate in an online survey or quiz as directed by me. - If you are speaking, your video camera must be on.
 When your camera is on please ensure the area around you is free from distractions, including pets and people.
-Remember, your Zoom presence is intended to substitute for your personal presence in the classroom as much as possible. - To help with bandwidth issues, you are permitted to turn your camera off when you are not speaking. - When your camera is off, you are still part of the class.
+Remember, your MS Teams presence is intended to substitute for your personal presence in the classroom as much as possible. - When your camera is off, you are still part of the class.
 This means you are required to listen and to participate when called on, without me having to repeat the question or summarize the classroom discussion up to that point because you were not listening.
-If I call on you and you are not available to respond, ask me to repeat the question, or indicate in any way that you were checked out of class with your camera off, you'll be assessed an absence for the day. - A few things to consider when your camera is on. - You are free to use a virtual background if you'd like, provided it is not overly distracting. - If you're attending class from a bedroom or other room in your home, take the time to make your bed, pick up any dirty clothes or dishes that might be lying around, and, in general, straighten the area up to look as uncluttered and professional as possible. - The camera should be focused on your face and not on other parts of your body such as up your nostrils, your forehead, your neck, your chest, your midsection, any other non-face part of your body, or the wall behind you.

-- The light source in the room should be in front of you, not behind you. - Wear acceptable clothing, such as you would wear to class.
+If I call on you and you are not available to respond, ask me to repeat the question, or indicate in any way that you were checked out of class with your camera off, you'll be assessed an absence for the day. - A few things to consider when your camera is on. - You are free to use a virtual background if you'd like, provided it is not overly distracting. - If you're attending class from a bedroom or other room in your home, take the time to make your bed, pick up any dirty clothes or dishes that might be lying around, and, in general, straighten the area up to look as uncluttered and professional as possible. - The camera should be focused on your face and not on other parts of your body such as up your nostrils, your forehead, your neck, your chest, your midsection, any other non-face part of your body, or the wall behind you. - The light source in the room should be in front of you, not behind you. - Wear acceptable clothing, such as you would wear to class.
 Ensure that other people in your home who might pass through camera range are also wearing acceptable clothing.
-Acceptable clothing does not include pajamas and/or underwear. - (This section is derived entirely from experience; my other students and I have, unfortunately, seen far more than we would like to see in classes or meetings in which the participants haven't complied with these recommendations.) - Unless you are being called on, keep your microphone muted.
-If you would like to participate, use the Raise Hand function on Zoom to indicate this. - If something happens to your internet connection during class, turn Zoom off and on and log back on as soon as you can.
+Acceptable clothing does not include pajamas and/or underwear.

+- (This section is derived entirely from experience; my other students and I have, unfortunately, seen far more than we would like to see in classes or meetings in which the participants haven't complied with these recommendations.) - Unless you are being called on, keep your microphone muted.
+If you would like to participate, use the Raise Hand function on MS Teams to indicate this. - If something happens to your internet connection during class, turn MS Teams off and on and log back on as soon as you can.
 There is no need to apologize for this; it happens to everyone.
-It may happen to me while I'm teaching (has happened before). - I likely will not activate the Zoom chat feature for our classes.
-I've found it to be more distracting than helpful during class.
+It may happen to me while I'm teaching (has happened before).